ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 GNOME seems to be the best set up for tablets at this time, although it can be slow.
 I have spent some time with XFCE on the tablet which is much faster, but has issues with tapping-to-click in some applications, and screen rotation must be managed manually (example commands below).

 If you want to stay with GNOME but speed things up a bit, you can install "GNOME Tweaks" and turn off animations.

+### Ubuntu 20.10

+Ubuntu 20.10 is a more recent release than the recommended version, 20.04.1.
+However, 20.10 seems to have a regression in terms of its support for Bay Trail tablets in the installer, and it does not correctly set up 32-bit EFI and grub.
+If you install from an Ubuntu 20.10 image, you will likely find that you can't boot into your new installation without a lot of hassle.
+For this reason I don't recommend using it yet.
+If you'd like to use 20.10, the recommended approach is to do this as an in-place upgrade *after* a normal install of 20.04.1 following the instructions above.

 ### Ubuntu 20.04